Abestanis/TxOauth2/README.md

 ## Terminology

-* __User__: A user is the actual owner of a resource and he can grant access to the resource to a client.
+* __User__: A user, also called the resource owner, is the actual owner of a resource and he can grant access to the resource to a client.
 It is up to you to identify and authenticate a user.
 You can pass additionalData to ```grantAccess``` that identifies an user.
 This additional data will be passed to the token generator and storage, which allows for the user information to be encoded into the token.
 * __Client__: A client is an other application that wants to access a protected resource that is owned by the user.
 The client has no rights if they have not been explicitly granted by the user.
 Clients are represented by [Client objects](https://github.com/Abestanis/TxOauth2/blob/master/txoauth2/clients.py#L21).
 * __Token__: There are two types of tokens: Access Tokens and Refresh Tokens.
 Access Tokens allow access to a protected resource.
 If they expire, the client can use the Refresh Token to generate a new Access Token.
 [A token can only contain alphanumeric and the following characters](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/#token): ```-._~+/```